dineshreddynaredla/react-book-repo/styled-components.md

 ## Change styled components

-In some cases you might want to apply the style intended for a specific type of element have that applied to another type of element.
-A common example is button.You might like all the styling a specific button comes with but you might want to apply that on an anchor element instead.
-Using the withComponent\(\) method allows you to do just that:
+In some cases you might want to apply the style intended for a specific type of element and have that applied to another type of element.
+A common example is a button.You might like all the styling a specific button comes with but you might want to apply that on an anchor element instead.
+Using the `withComponent()` method allows you to do just that:

+TODO add LinkButton styling for clarity

 ```
 const LinkButton = Button.withComponent('a');